 It’s hard to do a thankless job, and while you should always serve without expecting a reward, not receiving any appreciation at all can be disheartening for those who serve you.

 Are you still living at home?
 When was the last time you thanked your mother (or whoever else fills this role) for cooking you a meal, washing your clothes, and serving you chicken soup when you’re sick?
+Have you ever thanked your coach or teachers for sharing their knowledge, or your coworkers for doing their part?
+What about the janitor who cleans the bathrooms?

-Different Ways to Say Thank You:
+Different Ways to Say Thank You

 - Acknowledge that person publicly.
 The next time you sit down with your family for supper, announce that you really appreciated your brother doing your chores for you when you were sick.
 To thank someone in a more public setting, consider writing a letter to the editor of your local newspaper.